-For more recent information about Bulgaria read an updated article here.
+You can find more recent information about Bulgaria here.

 In its Global Competitiveness Report 2014-2015 the World Economic Forum has ranked Bulgaria 54th in the world out of a total of 144 countries, and for a third year in a row, Bulgaria has improved its score.
 This reports also highlights that Bulgaria outperforms a number of other EU countries, including Romania, Hungary, Slovenia, Slovakia, Croatia and Greece.

 The Bulgarian IT sector has been one of the driving forces behind the countries steady growth over the past few years.
 With an average annual increase of 17% since 2007, the ICT sector is one of the fastest growing sectors of the economy.
 It generates 10% of the Bulgarian GDP.

 Bulgaria was known in the 1980s as the "Silicon Valley" of the Eastern Bloc because of its large-scale computing technology exports to COMECON states.
 It is today living to its legacy as Bulgaria becomes an increasingly attractive IT destination, both as a place to establish new near-shore centres, and as a place to develop IT, outsource business processes (BPO) and resource knowledge process (KP) needs and projects.

 - Clutch, a Washington DC-based research firm focused on the IT market has ranked Bulgaria 5th Top Outsourcing country in the world and 1st in Eastern Europe where to set up operations with an overall index of 6.4

 - In its 2014 Global Services Location Index™ A.T.
 Kearney ranks Bulgaria 9th Top country with an index of 5.62 and again 1st destinations in Eastern Europe for providing outsourcing activities, including IT services and support, contact centres and back-office support.